-3) Mal 2:13–16: As a result of the sins of these men, God refused to accept their offerings, leading them to weep and wail.
+3) Mal 2:13–16: As a result of the sins of these men, God refused to accept their offerings, leading them to weep and to wail.
 Despite this, they failed to truly exhibit a broken spirit or a contrite heart.

 Malachi announced, “The Lord God of Israel said he hates divorcing (shalakh) and covering over the garment with violence (khamas),…so guard yourselves on peril of your life, and you shall not deal treacherously” (bagadh).

 In Hebrew, “violence” can refer to an attitude which oppresses others as well as to physical destruction.

 An official statement of the theologically conservative Presbyterian Church of America says:

 The Committee believes that when there are words and actions on the part of one spouse that threatens the life of the other spouse and/or children, that the one(s) threatened should be counseled by the [elders], or representative thereof, to remove themselves from the threatening situation and the abuser should be urged to seek counsel.
 Such a procedure will protect those threatened.